EndPointCorp/end-point-blog/2023/07/unix-tools.md

 lamb,$3.20
 ```

-### The `find` command.
+### find

-Say I searched from a full hard disk and found several files, which I check for whether they are still needed or not.
+Say I want to search a full hard disk to check for files that are not needed anymore.
+I would use the following command, with each option detailed below the output:
-In this case I search in the the current directory with the dot `.` notation, and the `-maxdepth 1` option means the search task must not be done beyond the current directory. `-mtime +3000` means only select directories that have not been modified within the last 3000 days.
-`-type d` means directory and not files (files use `-type f` flag).
-The `-exec` flag means it will run the `ls -ld` command which will display the value that's being passed to the `{}` placeholder.

 ```console
 $ find . -maxdepth 1  -mtime +3000 -type d -exec ls {} -ld \;